cmubig/arc-icra23/calls.md

 To further increase workshop engagement, we propose a new autonomous driving challenge to stimulate interdisciplinary autonomous driving research and help advance state-of-the-art on a practical benchmark.
 The challenge will be based on the Learn-to-Race Autonomous Racing Framework: <a href="https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge" target="_blank">https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge</a>

 The main goal of the challenge in this AI4AD workshop is to evaluate the joint safety, performance, and generalization capabilities of perception and control algorithms, in autonomous driving.
-Analogous to racing being used to test cutting-edge vehicle technology, we envision racing to serve as a particularly challenging proving ground for safe learning algorithms as: (i) vehicles are required to drive at their physical limits, with barely any margin for safety, where any infraction could lead to catastrophic failure; (ii) autonomous agents are required to make sub-second decisions, in fast-changing environments; and (iii) visual perception pipelines must remain robust to distribution shifts, novel road features, and other obstacles, in order to facilitate cross-domain safety and performance
+Analogous to racing being used to test cutting-edge vehicle technology, we envision racing to serve as a particularly challenging proving ground for safe learning algorithms as: (i) vehicles are required to drive at their physical limits, with barely any margin for safety, where any infraction could lead to catastrophic failure; (ii) autonomous agents are required to make sub-second decisions, in fast-changing environments; and (iii) visual perception pipelines must remain robust to distribution shifts, novel road features, and other obstacles, in order to facilitate cross-domain safety and performance.

 ## Submission Guidelines